exercism/x86-64-assembly/concepts/conditionals/about.md

 ## RFLAGs

-There's a special flag called `rflags` whose bits act like flags.
+There's a special register called `rflags`.
-Those flags are activated in some specific conditions.
+Its bits act like flags for various conditions.

 Some of those are listed below: